clvang/diffusivity_calculations/README.md

 - The "decayTimes.m" script calculates viscous decay time.

 - The script "molecularDiffusivty_uncertainty_MontiCarlo_xxxx.R" in the folders "hephex_experiments" and "propgly_experiments" calculates D_{AB} and D_{BA} using a Monte Carlo simulation.
+These codes may be ran separately in R, and do not depend on the Fortran codes.